 Action: Have a legal professional review your OTP before signing.

-STEP 10: UNDERSTAND ALL COSTS INVOLVED
+STEP 10: UNDERSTANDING ALL COSTS INVOLVED

 Property purchase costs extend beyond the purchase price.